ParichayChuahan12/indian-recipes-website/README.md

-# indian-recipes-website

-A simple and colorful recipe website showcasing delicious Indian dishes like **Gulab Jamun**.
-This project is built using **HTML & CSS**, focusing on clean UI design with recipe sections, ingredients, and cooking steps.
+# 🍲 Parichay da Dhaaba

+Welcome to **Parichay da Dhaaba** – a fun little web project showcasing mouth-watering Indian recipes like **Gulab Jamun** 😋

+Built with **HTML + CSS**, this project is all about food, colors, and a simple design to share recipes online.

 ---

 ## ✨ Features
-- 📌 Attractive gradient navbar with navigation links
+- 🌈 Gradient navbar with **Home, Contact, About**
-- 📷 Recipe pages with images of dishes
+- 🍮 Recipe cards with images of Indian sweets & dishes
-- 📝 Ingredients list & step-by-step recipe section
+- 📝 Ingredients list + step-by-step instructions
-- 🎨 Simple, responsive layout
+- 📱 Beginner-friendly code, easy to extend with more recipes

 ---

-## 📂 Project Structure
-├── index.html # Home page
-├── about.html # About page
-├── contact.html # Contact page
-├── style.css # Main stylesheet
-└── images/ # Recipe images